John Ashcroft

-Early life and education
+Early life

-Ashcroft was born in Chicago, Illinois, the son of Grace P. (née Larsen) and James Robert Ashcroft.
-The family later lived in Willard, Missouri, where his father was a minister in an Assemblies of God congregation in nearby Springfield, served as president of Evangel University (1958–74), and jointly as President of Central Bible College (1958–63).
-His mother was a homemaker, whose parents had emigrated from Norway.
-His paternal grandfather was an Irish immigrant.
+John David Ashcroft was born in Chicago on May 9, 1942, the son of homemaker Grace P. (née Larsen) and minister James Robert Ashcroft.
+His maternal grandparents were Norwegian, while his paternal grandfather was Irish.
+He grew up in Willard, Missouri, where his father was a minister in an Assemblies of God congregation in nearby Springfield, served as president of Evangel University (1958–1974), and jointly as President of Central Bible College (1958–1963).
 Ashcroft graduated from Hillcrest High School in 1960.
 He attended Yale University, where he was a member of the St. Elmo Society, graduating in 1964.
-He received a Juris Doctor from the University of Chicago Law School (1967).

-After law school, Ashcroft briefly taught Business Law and worked as an administrator at Southwest Missouri State University.
-During the Vietnam War, he was not drafted because he received six student draft deferments and one occupational deferment because of his teaching work.
+He received a Juris Doctor from the University of Chicago Law School in 1967.
+After law school, he briefly taught Business Law and worked as an administrator at Southwest Missouri State University.
+During the Vietnam War, he was not drafted because he received six student draft deferments and one occupational deferment due to his teaching work.

-Political career
+Missouri political career

-Missouri State Auditor
+State Auditor (1973–1975)

 In 1972, Ashcroft ran for a congressional seat in southwest Missouri in the Republican primary election, narrowly losing to Gene Taylor.
 After the primary, Missouri Governor Kit Bond appointed Ashcroft to the office of State Auditor, which Bond had vacated when he became governor.

-In 1974, Ashcroft was narrowly defeated for election to that post by Jackson County County Executive George W. Lehr.
-He had argued that Ashcroft, who is not an accountant, was not qualified to be the State Auditor.
+In 1974, Ashcroft was narrowly defeated for election to that post by Jackson County Executive George W. Lehr.
+Lehr had argued that Ashcroft, who is not an accountant, was not qualified to be the State Auditor.

-Attorney General of Missouri
+Attorney General of Missouri (1976–1985)

 Missouri Attorney General John Danforth, who was then in his second term, hired Ashcroft as an assistant state attorney general.
-During his service, Ashcroft shared an office with future U.S. Supreme Court Justice Clarence Thomas (and in 2001, as it would come to pass, Justice Thomas would administer Ashcroft's oath of office as U.S. attorney general).

-In 1976, Danforth was elected to the U.S. Senate, and Ashcroft was elected to replace him as state attorney general.
-He was sworn in on December 27, 1976.
+In 1976, Danforth retired from the state attorney general post to run for the U.S. Senate, and Ashcroft ran to replace him.
+He was unopposed in the Republican primary and defeated Democrat James Baker in the general election.
+He was scheduled to be sworn in on January 10, 1977, but Danforth resigned from his post early ahead of his swearing in to the U.S. Senate, so Ashcroft became attorney general on December 27, 1976.
 In 1980, Ashcroft was re-elected with 64.5 percent of the vote, winning 96 of Missouri's 114 counties.

+During his tenure, Ashcroft challenged court-ordered plans to racially integrate schools in St. Louis and Kansas City.
+In response to his non-compliance, the U.S. District Court for the Eastern District of Missouri threatened him with contempt of court.
+During his gubernatorial campaign, Ashcroft bragged that this threat was proof of his commitment to upholding racial segregation.

 In 1983, Ashcroft wrote the leading amicus curiae brief in the U.S. Supreme Court Case Sony Corp. of America v.
 Universal City Studios, Inc., supporting the use of video cassette recorders for time shifting of television programs.